lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 ### Override Mode for Direct Pin Access

-The I2C hardware interface consists of two external pins, SCL and SDA, whose behavior is described in the [I2C specification](https://www.nxp.com/docs/en/user-guide/UM10204.pdf).
+The I2C hardware interface consists of two external pins, SCL and SDA, whose behavior is described in the [I2C specification (rev. 6)](https://web.archive.org/web/20210813122132/https://www.nxp.com/docs/en/user-guide/UM10204.pdf).
 These pins are typically controlled by an internal state machine.
 However, there is a simpler "override" mode, by which these pins can be directly manipulated by software.
 This override mode is useful for troubleshooting or error-recovery.